-Applications are invited for a funded PhD studentship tenable in the Faculty of Social Sciences at the Jordanstown (near Belfast) or Magee (Derry/Londonderry) Campus for the Law unit of assessment.
+Applications are invited for a DfE funded PhD studentship tenable in the Faculty of Social Science at the Jordanstown Campus.

-Candidates should hold, or expect to hold a first or upper second class honours degree in law or a relevant area.
+Candidates should have ordinary UK residence to be eligible for both fees and maintenance.
+Non UK residents who hold ordinary EU residence may also apply but if successful will receive fees only.
+All applicants should hold a first or upper second class honours degree in either criminology, law or a cognate area.
 Applications will be considered on a competitive basis with regard to the candidate's qualifications, skills experience and interests.
-Successful candidates will enrol as of 1 October 2016, on a full-time programme of research studies leading to the award of the degree of Doctor of Philosophy.
+Successful candidates will enrol as of 1 October 2017, on a full-time programme of research studies leading to the award of the degree of Doctor of Philosophy.

 Apply online ulster.ac.uk/applyonline

 The closing date for receipt of completed applications is 28 April 2017

 Some or all of the PhD opportunities in this programme have funding attached.
 Applications for this programme are welcome from suitably qualified candidates worldwide.
 Funding may only be available to a limited set of nationalities and you should read the full programme details for further information.